 Our client for this project was Archer Daniels Midland Company (ADM).
 ADM is one of the world’s largest agricultural processors and food ingredient providers.
 Founded in 1902, ADM has been transforming crops into products for more than a century.

-ADM invited Knobelsdorff Enterprises to be a part of this project because we’ve established a history of completing quality work for them.
+ADM invited Knobelsdorff to be a part of this project because we’ve established a history of completing quality work for them.
 Previous ADM projects have included:

 - A facility in Effingham, IL